May 1998 Indonesia riots

+Under the President Suharto regime, there had been widespread and systematic discrimination against ethnic Chinese in Indonesia.
 The riots were triggered by corruption, economic problems, including food shortages and mass unemployment.
-It eventually led to the resignation of President Suharto and the fall of the New Order government, which had been in power for 32 years.
+It eventually led to the resignation of President Suharto and the fall of the New Order government, which had been in power for 32 years and was heavily backed by Western powers such as the United States.
 The main targets of the violence were ethnic Chinese Indonesians, but most of the casualties were caused by a massive fire and occurred among looters.

-It was estimated that more than a thousand people died in the riots.
+It was estimated that more than 1,000 people died in the riots.
 At least 168 cases of rape were reported, and material damage was valued at more than Rp3.1 trillion (US$260 million).
 As of 2010, legal proceedings regarding the riots were stalled and not completed.